gregory-james-smith/vault-example/docs/implementation.md

 <!-- Make a table of the design objectives and then discuss how they were achieved.
 Maybe this should be in a design decision page. -->

+# Build

+Pandoc is used to generate HTML files from the markdown source code.

+Each markdown file is converted into an HTML file with the same path structure, but in `/build`.
+During the build process, the assets are moved to `/build` and a CSS styleheet is added to each HTML file.

 ## Styelsheet template

 A CSS stylesheet file is used to style the pages.